Know About Turmeric Oil Uses in Ayurvedic Medicine and more

-7. In facial masks Adding a few drops to turmeric essential oil to your face mask will give it an anti-bacterial advantage without any side effects.
+7. In facial masks Adding a few drops of turmeric essential oil to your face mask will give it an anti-bacterial advantage without any side effects.

-8. For drying acne Turmeric oil mixed with carrier oil can be used on acne.
+8. For drying acne, Turmeric oil mixed with a carrier oil can be used on acne.
 Being an anti-fungal and antiseptic, it will dry out the pimples and also prevent further breakouts.

 9. Soften cracked heels: Add a few drops of turmeric oil in 2 tbsp of coconut or castor oil, and apply liberally on your feet before bedtime.
 Practicing this regularly will give you soft heels in no time.

-10. Relieving inflammation Curcumin found in turmeric which is natural compound that can give immediate relief from inflammation.
+10. Relieving inflammation Curcumin is found in turmeric which is a natural compound that can give immediate relief from inflammation.